pareshverma91/Scripts/README.md

 Scripts
 =======

 Collection of random scripts.
-Perhaps not be useful to anyone :P.
+Perhaps not useful to anyone :P.